RomanPlusPlus/scientific-progress-towards-cryonics/README.md

-# SPTC: curated repository of scientific papers on cryonics
+# SPTCR: curated repository of scientific papers on cryonics

 This repository contains a list of 70+ scientific papers on cryonics, complete with short summaries of their findings.